 Presented by: Chad Labelle, Engineering Specialist - Systems, McLaren Engineering

 Many gearbox architectures employ preloaded bearing arrangements.
 In practice, preload force varies with operating temperature.
 In order to accurately simulate this phenomenon a simulation model must be able to account for several key behaviors.
 Namely, the model must be able to account for non-linear bearing stiffness, lateral growth from fit, temperature distribution, and housing deflection interaction between axes.
-Romax Nexus can be used to simulate this behavior provided that several settings and assumptions are incorporated into the model.
+Romax can be used to simulate this behavior provided that several settings and assumptions are incorporated into the model.